 Q. We would like to report as a group.
 How does this affect the low-volume providers?

-A. If reporting as a group, everyone’s data is included, even if they would otherwise be exempt if reporting as individuals.
+A. If reporting as a group, everyone’s data is included, even if they would otherwise be exempt if reporting as individuals and they will enjoy the same adjustment that is applied to the group.

 Q. Some of our providers participate in the Medicaid EHR Incentive program, are these providers exempt from reporting MIPS?